UVASGD/sgd-docs/megalist/index.md

-# Resources for Jammers
+# Megalist of Resources for Game Devs

 *Last updated 5/5/2017*

-Welcome to the Resources for Jammers subwiki!
+Welcome to the Resources for ~~Jammers~~ Game Devs subwiki!
 There's a ton of stuff here from links to game engines to board game tips to online sound synthesizers!
 So take a look around!

 ### Tools